17 Tips For The Best Game Day At The Michigan Big House

 • Straws, ketchup, relish, mustard, and napkins are at islands in the concourse across from the concession stands.

 Michigan Stadium concessions offer different things at different stands.
-Specialty items like a pulled pork sandwich, waffle fries, or Philly cheesesteak are only offered at one or two of the 90 stands.
+Specialty items like a pulled pork sandwich, waffle fries, or Philly cheesesteak are only provided at one or two of the 90 stands.

 The long stands offer machine soda, personal pizzas (pepperoni or cheese), hotdogs (regular and Kosher), pretzels (salted or plain), popcorn, and candy.
 The shorter stands offer burgers (regular and black bean), french fries, machine soda or bottled soda (not both), popcorn, and candy.